Motion Blender Gaussian Splatting for Dynamic Scene Reconstruction: Method

 \subsection{Motion Blender Gaussian Splatting}

-Our motion blender framework is designed based on two key ideas that set it apart from existing methods. \boxed{1} Represent motions with a sparse structure: Instead of associating dense motion parameters to each Gaussian (often numbering in the hundreds of thousands), we use a motion graph with far fewer parameters (often less than 100).
-The sparse link-wise motions are then propagated to each Gaussian through motion blending. \boxed{2} Represent motions explicitly: Instead of encoding motions implicitly into neural networks, our motion graph provides an explicit motion representation.
+Our framework is designed based on two key ideas that set it apart from existing works. \boxed{1} Represent motions with a sparse structure: Instead of associating dense motion parameters to each Gaussian (often numbering in the hundreds of thousands), we use a motion graph with far fewer parameters (often less than 100).
+The sparse link-wise motions are then propagated to each Gaussian through motion blending. \boxed{2} Represent motions explicitly: Instead of encoding motions implicitly into neural networks, our motion graph is an explicit kinematic model.
 This allows a straightforward visualization and manipulation of motions in the 3D space, such as transferring motion patterns from one object to a new object, or creating novel animations through motion graph editing.

 Formally, we define the motion graph $G_t = (\mathcal{J}_t, \mathcal{L})$ at time $t$ as a set of joints $\mathcal{J}_t$ with a set of edges $\mathcal{L}$, where $\max(|\mathcal{J}_t|, |\mathcal{L}|) \ll |\mathcal{G}|$.
-Each link $l \in \mathcal{L}$ is defined as $l = (s_l, e_l)$ and consists of the start and end joint indexes $s_l, e_l \in [1,J]$.
+Each link $l \in \mathcal{L}$ is defined as $l = (s_l, e_l)$ and consists of the start and end joint indexes $s_l, e_l \in [1,|\mathcal{J}_t|]$.
 The positions of all the links at time $t$ are arranged as a matrix $X_{\mathcal{L},t} \in \mathbb{R}^{|\mathcal{L}| \times 6}$, where each row corresponds to the 3D coordinates of the start and end joints for a link in $\mathcal{L}$.
 Similarly, $\mathbf{x}_{t} \in \R^3$ denotes the position of a Gaussian with pose $\mathbf{p}_{t}$ at time $t$.
 We assume both the edges $\mathcal{L}$ and the number of joints $|\mathcal{J}_t|$ stay static, and only joint positions undergo motions over time.
 Let $P_{\mathcal{L},t} \in \se(3)^{|\mathcal{L}|}$ be the poses of all the links at time $t$.
 Let $\mathbf{p}_0$ be the parameter that describes the initial pose of a Gaussian, then $\mathbf{p}_t$ is given by Eq.~\ref{eq:framework}.